Learn About Japanese Chef Knives (Hocho)

 This knife is used for filleting fish and cutting chicken and other meats.
 Made of a heavy blade about 8 inches long, it is the equivalent of the western chef's knife.

-The usuba is a thin bladed rectangular knife with a straight blade, sometimes resembling a samurai sword.
+The nakiri is a thin bladed rectangular knife with a straight blade, sometimes resembling a samurai sword.
 Indispensable for slicing, peeling and chopping vegetables.

-Although not suitable for slicing sashimi, the santoku knife is a nice general purpose knife that can be used in place of both the deba and usuba.
-It has a pointed, one-sided blade and is typically made from lesser materials.
+The gyutou knife is a nice general purpose knife that can be used in place of both the deba and nakiri.
+It has a pointed, one-sided blade and is good for cutting meat, fish and vegatables.